bioenergy-research-centers/bioenergy.org/README.md

 - Copy the `.env.sample` file to `.env` and fill in the environment variables.
 These can also be set as environment variables on your system.
 - Docker Compose:
-  - To run the application, run `docker-compose up` in the root directory of the project.
+  - To run the application in production mode, run `docker-compose up` in the root directory of the project.
 This will start the nginx server for the client, the express server for the API, and the Postgres database.
+  - To run the application in development mode, run `docker compose -f docker-compose.dev.yml up`.
+This will start the client and API in development mode with hot reloading.
   - You can run `docker-compose down` to stop the application and destroy the containers and volumes.
   - Running `docker-compose up --build` will rebuild the containers and restart the application.